 To satisfy the frequency, regularity, proximity test, the plaintiff must present evidence showing exposure:

 However, the tests employed to determine liability in the case of secondary asbestos exposure are not compulsory and may vary from state court to state court.
-For this reason, depending on where the lawsuit is filed, individuals who suffered from secondary asbestos exposure may have difficulty in recovering financial compensation.
+For this reason, depending on where the claim is filed, individuals who suffered from secondary asbestos exposure may have difficulty in recovering financial compensation.

 When it comes to secondary asbestos exposure, each state applies its own set of rules to determine if the defendant can be held accountable for the plaintiff's injury, which occasionally results in claims getting rejected.

-The most problematic aspect of secondary asbestos exposure lawsuits is the absence of a relationship between the victim and the employer, which makes it challenging for state courts to decide if the defendant is responsible.
+The most problematic aspect of secondary asbestos exposure claims is the absence of a relationship between the victim and the employer, which makes it challenging for state courts to decide if the defendant is responsible.
 North Dakota and New Jersey are two of the states that have recently rejected secondary asbestos exposure claims based on the inability to find the defendants liable.

-Claimants indirectly injured by asbestos are eligible for financial compensation and many have been awarded compensation after getting diagnosed with lung cancer, mesothelioma, asbestosis or other asbestos diseases.
+Claimants indirectly injured by asbestos are eligible for financial compensation and many have been awarded compensation after getting diagnosed with lung cancer, mesothelioma, asbestosis, or other asbestos diseases.
 To bring a successful legal claim, claimants have to trace their exposure to a defendant who is liable for failure to warn or protect against the dangers of asbestos.

 However, it can be a challenge for secondary asbestos exposure victims to establish liability.
 Asbestos diseases can have a latency period of 20 to 50 years.
 Also, when filing a successful claim, secondary asbestos victims must be able to: